flipcoder/midimech/README.md

 So far, this has mostly been tested on the LinnStrument 128 version.
 If you own the 200-note version, please feel free to test it and let me know how this works for you.

+Midimech sends midi commands to your midi controller and does NOT replace the firmware of your device.
+It changes certain settings for the program to function and resets them to common values after ending the program.

 This program is *in development*, so some things may be buggy.
-If a device persists in a different state after ending the program (such as if a crash occurs), simply reconnect it.
-The LinnStrument also has a reset feature you may find useful.
+If a device persists in a different state after ending the program (such as if a crash occurs), try running the program again and closing it.
+Otherwise try reconnecting or resetting it.

-And since this is experimental, as with anything that sends commands to hardware, please use it at your own risk and prepare to do basic troubleshooting if something goes wrong.
+Because it changes the setup of the LinnStrument, it is only recommended for people that are comfortable with setting up and configuring the Linnstrument.

 That being said, I hope you enjoy it and have fun!